-This actuarial valuation has been completed in accordance with generally accepted actuarial principles and practices.
+This actuarial valuation has been completed using actuarial assumptions selected by the Board of Trustees.
 To the best of our knowledge, the information supplied in this actuarial valuation is complete and accurate.
-Further, in our opinion, the assumptions as approved by the Board are reasonably related to the experience of and the expectations for the Plan.

 We look forward to reviewing this report at your next meeting and to answering any questions.